 These Maple Roasted Brussels Sprouts with Hazelnuts are a sure way to convert even lifelong Brussels sprouts haters.

 The trick to making Brussels sprouts taste incredible is to roast them instead of boiling or steaming them.
 Traditionally, Brussels sprouts have always been boiled, which is a recipe for disaster.
 It takes away all their flavor and doesn’t give them a great texture.
 Roasting, on the other hand, caramelizes the Brussels sprouts and brings out their rich sweetness.
 Roasting also creates a crisp exterior with a creamy delicious inside.

-Don’t overcrowd the pan – you might be tempted to try to fit as many veggies on the baking sheet as possible.
-However, when the veggies are pushed up next to one another, or worse yet, in a double layer, vegetables will steam rather than roast.
+You might be tempted to try to fit as many veggies on the baking sheet as possible.
+However, when the veggies are pushed up next to one another, or worse yet, in a double layer, they steam rather than roast.
 As they cook, vegetables give off moisture, and when arranged too close together it results in a soggy outcome.
 To achieve beautiful browning and crisp, roasted perfection, vegetables need some breathing room.
 So arrange the Brussels sprouts in a single layer and don’t overcrowd the pan.

 Keeping an eye on the Brussels sprouts as they’re roasting is so important because Brussels sprouts contain natural compounds called glucosinolates, which are actually really good for you.
 However, they also release a lot of sulfur the longer they cook.
 That’s why overcooked Brussels sprouts taste and smell terrible.
 To reduce the sulfur taste and smell as much as possible, keep every Brussels sprout under an inch and a half in diameter.
 Yes, that means you might need to cut them in half.
 The bigger the Brussels sprouts are, the longer it will take them to cook.
 By the time the center is be done, the outside will be overcooked.
 For the same reason, keep all your Brussels sprouts approximately the same size.